mozilla-services/heka/docs/source/sandbox/filter.rst

  - memory_limit (uint): The number of bytes the sandbox is allowed to consume before being terminated (max 8MiB).
  - instruction_limit (uint): The number of instructions the sandbox is allowed the execute during the process_message/timer_event functions before being terminated (max 1M).
  - output_limit (uint): The number of bytes the sandbox output buffer can hold before before being terminated (max 63KiB).
+ - profile (bool): When true a statistically significant number of ProcessMessage timings are immediately captured before reverting back to the regular sampling interval.
+The main purpose is for more accurate sandbox comparison/tuning/optimization.

 Example